covisionlab/dynamic-label-injection/README.md

 @inproceedings{caruso2024dynamic,
-  title={Dynamic Label Injection for Imbalanced Industrial Defect Segmentation}, author={Caruso, Emanuele and Pelosin, Francesco and Simoni, Alessandro and Boschetti, Marco}, booktitle={Proceedings of the European Conference on Computer Vision Workshop}, year={2024}
+  title={Dynamic Label Injection for Imbalanced Industrial Defect Segmentation}, author={Caruso, Emanuele and Pelosin, Francesco and Simoni, Alessandro and Boschetti, Marco}, booktitle={Proceedings of the European Conference on Computer Vision Workshops}, year={2024}
 }
 ```